humzakhan/integral-interview/README.md

 There's a rate limit of 100 requests per 15 minutes.

+## On Deposits and Withdraws

+I didn't spend much time going through Alchemy's API, but their `getAssetsTransfer` endpoint didn't seem to give me all the tx at once.
+I ended up making one request with `from` populate and one with `to` because if both are populated at the same time, their API seemed to assume transactions between the same wallet and returned nothing.

+I will look more into this but ideally I'd reduce the external request to one only.

 ## Run locally

 Ensure port `4041` is available on your machine.
 Rename `.env.sample` to `.env` and add Alchemy's API key.